-- Check whether the wall has sufficient load-bearing capacity to bear the weight of the product under operating conditions (operational weight). - 2.
+- Check whether the wall has sufficient load-bearing capacity to bear the operational weight of the product. - 2.
 Wall-mount the product as described using the adapted fixing material provided on-site.

 Conditions: The load-bearing capacity of the wall is sufficient, The fixing material may be used for the wall